yaritaft/minesweeper_tsed/README.md

 ### Security
 Security things that can be improved.

+Passwords are not being stored.
+It is being stored the hash of a password + randomsalt (10 rounds).
+Then when the user try to log in the only thing checked is that the hash applying the same function is the same.

 - JWT and sessions must be implemented to improve the authorizations.
 Also cognito would be useful to avoid storing the password in the database.
-To improve the basic Security applied, the password field has a base64 encoded userid+salt+password.
-The salt is also stored in the database on the user record.
 - Token expiration also can be applied by using cognito.
 - JSON validators may be applied to validate proper data input.
 AJV or Yup may be good choices.